 New York offers more to see and do than you can manage in one visit.
 You'll find the finest selection of entertainment, museums and restaurants in the world.
 Some stunning new attractions have opened, and some old favorites have been rebuilt and refurbished like an old Broadway musical.
 But the New York City skyline is still the awe-inspiring star.
 Two amazing icons are still mourned, but the Freedom Tower has already taken its place among the city's other world-famous landmarks: the Empire State Building, the Chrysler Building, Lincoln Center, the Flatiron Building and the bridges—Brooklyn, Queensboro, Verrazano—to name just a few.
 Most reassuring of all: The Statue of Liberty is still there, waiting to say hello.

-When most people think of New York City, they think of Manhattan, a skinny island about 13 mi/21 km long and just over 2 mi/3.5 km across at its widest point.
+When most people think of New York City, they think of Manhattan, a skinny island about 13 mi/21 km long and just more than 2 mi/4 km across at its widest point.
 Manhattan is bordered on the west by the Hudson River and on the east by the East River (which is actually a tidal estuary rather than a true river).
 The Harlem River defines the northern tip, and New York Bay, which leads out to the Atlantic, is at the south end of the island.

 New York City includes four other boroughs: Brooklyn, Queens, Staten Island and The Bronx.
 Brooklyn and Queens are on the western end of Long Island.
 Only The Bronx (the definite article is part of the official name) is located on the mainland.
 New Jersey is just across the Hudson River from Manhattan.